-Councillors Mawson / Boag

-- a.
-Approve the proposed amendments to the Rates Postponement Policy to include Significant Extraordinary Circumstances. - b.
-Approve wording change from "Elderly" to "Older Persons" - Approve other minor changes detailed in this report - d.
-Approval to go to consultation on the revised Rates Postponement Policy to run parallel but separately to the Annual Plan 20/21. - e.
-Approve the consultation plan for the Rates Postponement Policy
+Council resolution Councillors Mawson / Boag That Council: Approve the proposed amendments to the Rates Postponement Policy to include Significant Extraordinary Circumstances. b.
+Approve wording change from "Elderly" to "Older Persons" c.
+Approve other minor changes detailed in this report Approval to go to consultation on the revised Rates Postponement Policy to run parallel but separately to the Annual Plan 20/21. e.
+Approve the consultation plan for the Rates Postponement Policy Carried